Ahmedatya8/Heart-Attack-Analysis-Prediction-/README.md

     - Gradient Boosting Classifier
     - XGBoost Classifier
     - K-Nearest Neighbors Classifier (KNN)
-- Model Evaluation: Assessing model performance using metrics like accuracy, precision, recall, F1 score, and ROC-AUC.
+- Model Evaluation: Assessing model performance using metrics like accuracy, precision, recall, F1 score.
+- Hyperparameter Tuning: Optimizing model performance using GridSearchCV or RandomizedSearchCV to fine-tune the parameters of models such as Random Forest, Gradient Boosting, and XGBoost.
 ## Installation:
 To install the required libraries for this project, run the following commands:
 ```